bertkdowns/thesis/notes/proposal.proposal.md

 My project aims to answer the following research question:

-*How can a standardised framework minimise the work required to create new Process Digital Twins?*
+*How effectively can a software framework reduce the complexity of implementing new Process Digital Twins?*

-In software engineering, *Essential Complexity* , or domain logic, is the "complexity inherent in solving the problem that you are trying to solve" [@farley2021modern]. *Accidental Complexity*, or application logic, refers to the "problems we are forced to solve as a side effect of doing something useful with computers".
+*'Essential Complexity'* , or domain logic, is the "complexity inherent in solving the problem that you are trying to solve" [@farley2021modern]. *'Accidental Complexity'*, or application logic, refers to the "problems we are forced to solve as a side effect of doing something useful with computers".
 This includes infrastructure, scalibility, security, and data persistence.

 There is a lot of complexity in building a digital twin, including: